TMS Treatment for Depression

 Evidence Based Treatment

-Transcranial Magnetic Stimulation (TMS) uses magnetic fields to stimulate neuronal cells in the cerebral cortex.
-In 2008, the Food and Drug Administration (FDA) approved TMS for marketing as a treatment for major depressive disorder.
-This approval was expanded in 2013 to include the use of TMS in managing pain associated with certain types of migraine headaches.
-Published 2008 Source.
+The Food and Drug Administration (FDA) approved TMS as a treatment for major depressive disorder in 2008.
+This approval was later expanded in 2013 to include the treatment of pain associated with certain types of migraines.

 Latest from our blog